Froschi1860/examination_2/README.md

 ### Unittests and code coverage
-NOTE: Install necessary packages before.
+NOTE: Install necessary packages before.\n
-NOTE: Running the unittests and/or coverage will delete the saved player statistics.
+NOTE: Running the unittests and/or coverage will delete the saved player statistics.\n

 To execute the test suites and create coverage reports run:
 ```
 make test
 ```

-The coverage reports are saved in the directory htmlcov/
+The coverage reports are saved in the directory htmlcov/\n

-Code coverage of more than 90% for each module was the internal goal for this version.
+Code coverage of more than 90% for each module was the internal goal for this version.\n

 A decision was taken not to include test suites for main.py and rules.py.
-All functionality in main.py is covered in the other test suites and rules.py contains only a description of the game rules.
+All functionality in main.py is covered in the other test suites and rules.py contains only a description of the game rules.\n

 ### Documentation and UML
-NOTE: Install necessary packages before.
+NOTE: Install necessary packages before.\n

 To create documentation run:
 ```
 make doc
 ```

-The results are saved in the directory doc/.
+The results are saved in the directory doc/.\n

-Documentation is created using pdoc and UML diagrams using pyreverse and graphviz.
+Documentation is created using pdoc and UML diagrams using pyreverse and graphviz.\n

 ### Code metrics
-NOTE: Install necessary packages before.
+NOTE: Install necessary packages before.\n

 To create code metrics run:
 ```
 make metrics
 ```

-The results are displayed in the terminal.
+The results are displayed in the terminal.\n

 ### Removing created files
-NOTE: This step should be executed after running any command except starting the game.
+NOTE: This step should be executed after running any command except starting the game.\n

 To remove all created files run:
 ```